incubyte/incubyte.github.io/content/blog/rails-dynamic-translation-constants.md

 #### Introducing I18n for Multilingual Support

+Internationalization is the process of designing and building a product so that it can be easily adapted to specific languages and cultures.

-I18n is a numeronym for Internationalization.
+> I18n is a numeronym for Internationalization.
 Numeronyms are abbreviations where numbers replace letters to represent the count of letters omitted between the first and last letters of a word.

 **Configure I18n**